ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 When an Admin user changes the mapping of a computer from one Registration Centre (RC) to another, a sync is initiated on the client installed on that computer.

-MOSIP system has the ability of completely erasing/removing data from a machine, which is not specific to the Registration Centre, considering a scenario wherein the Registration Officer (RO) moves with the machine from one center to another.
+MOSIP system has the ability of completely erasing/removing data from a machine, which is not specific to the Registration Centre, considering a scenario wherein the Registration Officer moves with the machine from one center to another.
 In this case, data relevant to the pervious center mapped should also erased completely and a re-sync should be initiated.

 The following example explains the steps system performs to support remapping a machine from one center to another: